 - If you have been dealing with SEPA and already have a contact, due to office access restrictions, please forward complaint correspondence by email and not by post.

 - Read the Complaints Handling Procedure – A Guide for Customers leaflet to find out more about the process.

 - Our Unacceptable Actions Policy and Procedure describes the actions we may take during the rare examples where we deem behaviour by customers to be unacceptable.

 Frontline resolution aims to quickly resolve straightforward complaints that require little or no investigation.
 We aim to do this within five working days.
 If for any reason we aren't able to resolve your complaint within five working days we will contact you to discuss the options.

 Stage 2 - Investigation

-If the investigation is particularly complex and we need longer than 20 working days to resolve the problem we will agree a revised time limit and keep you updated on progress.
+Stage 2 deals with complaints that have not been resolved at Stage 1, are complex in nature and require detailed investigation, are serious complaints, or are high risk cases.
+If the investigation is particularly complex and we need longer than 20 working days to resolve the problem, we will tell you.
+We will agree revised time limits with you and keep you updated on progress.

 Stage 3 - Independent external review - Scottish Public Services Ombudsman

 If, having gone through our complaints procedure, you are still dissatisfied you can appeal to the Scottish Public Services Ombudsman (SPSO).